•Quest For Odyssey Campaign • Creative Concept • Directing • Photography • Production•

 I Wait For You In a Bathtub Full of Tears, 2018

-I Wait For You in a Bathtub Full of Tears, 2018, is an ode to the female sacrifice.
-Inspired by Greek mythology, the young woman longs and anticipates for her lover, in a state that as Euripides puts it in his play “Alcestis”, is “both alive and dead”.
+I Wait For You in a Bathtub Full of Tears (2018) is an ode to female sacrifice.
+Drawing inspiration from Greek mythology, it portrays a young woman who longs and waits for her lover, existing in a state described by Euripides in Alcestis as “both alive and dead.”